unpoller/unpoller/integrations/mysqlunifi/README.md

 # MYSQL Output Plugin Example

+This plugin is not finished and did not get finished for the release of poller v2.
+Sorry about that.
+I'll try to get it working soon!
+2/4/20

 The code here, and the dynamic plugin provided shows an example of how you can write your own output for unifi-poller.
 This plugin records some very basic data about clients on a unifi network into a mysql database.